 Indoor mold should be cleaned as soon as it’s detected.
 To properly clean mold, mix about one cup of bleach (or detergent) with a gallon of water, then scrub until all surface mold is removed.

-• If you think indoor mold is worsening your nighttime allergies, make sure you have adequate ventilation in every room of the house—especially kitchens, bathrooms, and basements, where humidity levels can often change.
+• Make sure you have adequate ventilation in every room of the house—especially kitchens, bathrooms, and basements, where humidity levels can often change

 Cockroaches